KuoHsu/terminal_chatroom/README.md

 # terminal_chatroom
-The terminal chatroom created by Python
+The terminal chatroom program made from Python